Chuck Berry: 1980–2017: Last years on the road

 In 2008, Berry toured Europe, with stops in Sweden, Norway, Finland, the United Kingdom, the Netherlands, Ireland, Switzerland, Poland, and Spain.
 In mid-2008, he played at the Virgin Festival in Baltimore.
 During a concert on New Year's Day 2011 in Chicago, Berry, suffering from exhaustion, passed out and had to be helped off stage.

 Berry lived in Ladue, Missouri, approximately 10 mi west of St. Louis.
 He also had a home at "Berry Park", near Wentzville where he lived part-time since the 1950s and was the home in which he died.
-The home with the guitar-shaped swimming pool, is seen in scenes near the end of the film Hail!
+The home with the guitar-shaped swimming pool is seen in scenes near the end of the film Hail!
 Hail!
 Rock 'n' Roll.

 When Berry performed he often required payment up front in a paper bag which he transferred to an attaché case, PBS on In Their Own Words, relates.
 He gave interviews where he talked about having been ripped off during his early career.
 Thus he protected his own interests.

-He regularly performed one Wednesday each month at Blueberry Hill, a restaurant and bar located in the Delmar Loop neighborhood of St. Louis, from 1996 to 2014.
+Berry regularly performed one Wednesday each month at Blueberry Hill, a restaurant and bar located in the Delmar Loop neighborhood of St. Louis, from 1996 to 2014.
 Berry announced on his 90th birthday that his first new studio album since Rockit in 1979, entitled Chuck, would be released in 2017.
 His first new record in 38 years, it includes his children, Charles Berry Jr. and Ingrid, on guitar and harmonica with songs "covering the spectrum from hard-driving rockers to soulful thought-provoking time capsules of a life's work" and dedicated to his wife Toddy.